[Red White Blue ribbon]

 Answer: We did consider a running clock, but we wanted to make our website attractive.
 We didn't want a simple JavaScript thing that would only show the local time on your computer, even if it's wrong.
 So we looked at having a clock from which you could see whether your PC clock was right.
 But then we found out that our friends at the German PTB had already created something like that which we weren't going to beat (but we did modify it into our own version).
 If your device is in sync, you might want to take a look at this station clock.

 TimeNL from SIDN Labs is a stratum 1 NTP service based on multiple very precise atomic reference clocks.
 Our server is synchronised not only with the American GPS system, but also with the European Galileo GNSS.
 Unlike many other NTP services, we are not therefore fully dependent on an American system.
 As a first backup, we also synchronise with the German DCF077 radio signal.
 And as a second backup, we synchronise with atomic clocks in the Netherlands (including the VSL atomic clock in Delft) and in Belgium as well.
-In addition, our service is equipped with a rubidium atomic holdover clock.
+In addition, our service is equipped with a rubidium atomic holdover clock, that - among other things - offers protection against spoofing.
 Our hardware automatically ensures that the most accurate reference clock is always chosen (for enthusiasts: we use hardware from Meinberg).
 Our servers are accessible over a good (multi-homed) internet connection, using either IPv4 or IPv6.
 We are therefore able to offer very precise time synchronisation to a large number of users.

 A couple more points of interest: first, we don't do 'leap smearing'.
 Second, (some of) our servers are part of the NTP pool project.
 There is lots more that we might add, and we're bound to be sharing ideas and information quite regularly from now on.
 So keep an eye on this site and let us know if you have any questions.
 See also the 'FAQs' above.